2jw6152/scanQ/README.md

 preview.
 Only that portion of the captured image is processed which can help prevent crashes on low-memory devices.

+### Improving OCR quality

+ScanQ captures photos using the highest available camera resolution and preprocesses them before OCR:

+- The captured image orientation is fixed to avoid rotated text.
+- Only the region inside the scan box is cropped for processing.
+- The cropped image is converted to grayscale and the contrast is increased to make characters stand out.

+These steps help Google MLKit produce more accurate recognition results.

 The Android build requires camera permissions.
 Ensure that your `android/app/src/main/AndroidManifest.xml` includes: